 🙋 Dedicated 1:1 consultant support

-From checking whether you are eligible as a Cloud Voucher demand-side company to preparing your usage plan, a dedicated manager will guide you directly.
+From checking whether you can be selected as a cloud voucher demand company to preparing the usage plan, a dedicated manager will guide you directly.

 Why you need to respond with OFFen now

-Even small and medium-sized companies with limited security staff can achieve enterprise-level security posture through 'IT asset scan automation' and 'expert validation'.
+Even SMEs with limited security staff can achieve enterprise-level security posture through 'IT asset scan automation' and 'expert verification'.

-First, preventing security incidents should be done as quickly as possible.
-In line with government policy direction, attack surface management and real-world penetration testing are becoming not optional, but basic requirements.
-Security is not an area that ends with a one-time check; it is closer to a process of continuously checking and verifying the status.
-In particular, if you have not checked the current status based on assets exposed externally, that alone is a sign that it is time to take a closer look.
+First, preventing security incidents must be done as quickly as possible.
+In line with government policy direction, attack surface management and real-world penetration testing are becoming basic requirements, not optional ones.
+Security is not an area that ends with a one-time inspection; it is closer to a process of continuously checking and verifying status.
+Especially if you have never checked your current state based on externally exposed assets, that alone means it is time to review it at least once.

-Second, this is a chance to receive vulnerability assessments from Enki white hackers at the most reasonable price ever.
-Channels through which SMEs can access PTaaS, staffed directly by award-winning white hackers and the No. 1 operator in hacking defense competitions, are extremely rare.
+Second, it is an opportunity to receive vulnerability assessments from ENKI white hackers at the most reasonable price ever.
+For SMEs, channels to access PTaaS, where DEF CON award-winning white hackers with the No. 1 share in operating hacking defense competitions are directly deployed, are extremely rare.

-Third, attack surface management and penetration testing solutions are 80% off.
-If selected as a 2026 Cloud Voucher demand company, you only need to pay 20% of the total cost.
-(Government support up to KRW 69.1 million)
+Third, the attack surface management and penetration testing solution is discounted by 80%.
+If selected as a 2026 Cloud Voucher recipient, you only need to bear 20% of the total cost.
+(Government support of up to KRW 69.1 million)

-Experience Enki WhiteHat's attack surface management service, proven in large enterprises and the financial sector, at an economical cost throughout 2026.
-Our white-hacker group with extensive real-world experience will be a reliable partner in eliminating your security blind spots.
+Please experience ENKI WhiteHat's attack surface management service, proven in large enterprises and financial institutions, at an economical cost throughout 2026.
+A white-hacker group with rich hands-on experience will be a strong partner in eliminating your company's security blind spots.

 Popular Articles